2012 VP113: Orbit and classification

-has the largest perihelion distance of any known object in the Solar System.
 Its last perihelion was within a couple months of September 1979.
-The paucity of bodies with perihelia at 50 AU appears not to be an observational artifact.
+The paucity of bodies with perihelia at 50 AU appears not to be an observational artifact and is known as the Kuiper cliff.

-It is possibly a member of a hypothesized Hills cloud.
+is possibly a member of a hypothesized Hills cloud.
 It has a perihelion, argument of perihelion, and current position in the sky similar to those of Sedna.
 In fact, all known Solar System bodies with semi-major axes over 150 AU and perihelia greater than Neptune's have arguments of perihelion clustered near 340±55 deg.
-This could indicate a similar formation mechanism for these bodies. was the first such object discovered.
+This could indicate a similar formation mechanism for these bodies. was the first such object to be discovered.

 It is currently unknown how acquired a perihelion distance beyond the Kuiper belt.
 The characteristics of its orbit, like those of Sedna's, have been explained as possibly created by a passing star or a trans-Neptunian planet of several Earth masses hundreds of astronomical units from the Sun.
 The orbital architecture of the trans-Plutonian region may signal the presence of more than one planet. could even be captured from another planetary system.
 However, it is considered more likely that the perihelion of was raised by multiple interactions within the crowded confines of the open star cluster in which the Sun formed.